What is rheumatoid arthritis?

 Rheumatoid arthritis (RA) is an autoimmune disease that causes pain and swelling of the joints.
 The normal role of your body’s immune system is to fight off infections to keep you healthy.
 In an autoimmune disease, your immune system starts attacking your own healthy tissues.
 In RA, the immune system targets the lining of the joints, causing inflammation and joint damage.
 RA usually affects smaller joints, such as the joints in the hands and feet.
 However larger joints such as the hips and knees can also be affected.

-With early diagnosis and the right treatment, most people with RA can lead full and active lives.
+With early diagnosis and the right treatment, most people with rheumatoid arthritis can lead full and active lives.

 What are the symptoms?